 ON YOUR SKIN

-Water only spreads the fire so don’t wash your hands until you neutralize the heat.
-The burning sensation after cutting chile peppers comes from oils that coat the skin and are very hard wash off.
-Soap and water alone doesn’t always do the trick.
+The burning sensation after cutting chile peppers comes from oils that coat the skin and are very hard to wash off.
+Soap and water alone don’t always do the trick.
 Below are some solutions to neutralize the hot pepper oil.

 (1) Rubbing Alcohol/Dish Soap Combo: I’ve had the most success with rubbing alcohol & dish soap.
 Isopropyl alcohol is a solvent, meaning it is a dissolver of dirt and OIL.
 What I do is douse my hands with rubbing alcohol, then wash them with dish soap.
-Repeat 2 times.
-This never fails me!
+Repeat as many times as needed to stop the burn.

-(2) Dish Soap or Hand Grease Cleaner: Wash your hands with a dish soap or hand degreaser.
+(2) Dish Soap or Hand Grease Cleaner: Wash your hands with dish soap or hand degreaser.
 Both have oil-dissolving properties above and beyond regular hand soap.

 (3) Soak in Corn Starch: Starch draws the oil out of the skin and can help to neutralize it.